Perpendicular: Graph of functions

+Both proofs are valid for horizontal and vertical lines to the extent that we can let one slope be $\varepsilon$, and take the limit that $\varepsilon\rightarrow 0.$ If one slope goes to zero, the other goes to infinity.

 In circles and other conics

 Circles

 Each diameter of a circle is perpendicular to the tangent line to that circle at the point where the diameter intersects the circle.

 A line segment through a circle's center bisecting a chord is perpendicular to the chord.

 If the intersection of any two perpendicular chords divides one chord into lengths a and b and divides the other chord into lengths c and d, then a^{2} + b^{2} + c^{2} + d^{2} equals the square of the diameter.

 The sum of the squared lengths of any two perpendicular chords intersecting at a given point is the same as that of any other two perpendicular chords intersecting at the same point, and is given by 8r2 – 4p2 (where r is the circle's radius and p is the distance from the center point to the point of intersection).

 Thales' theorem states that two lines both through the same point on a circle but going through opposite endpoints of a diameter are perpendicular.
 This is equivalent to saying that any diameter of a circle subtends a right angle at any point on the circle, except the two endpoints of the diameter.